PabloPiaggi/running_gromacs/04_plumed/README.md

 There are three patching modes, runtime, shared and static.
 The preferred one is runtime since it allows to change PLUMED's version simply by changing an environment variable.
-In many clusters it is not straightforward to make the runtime patching mode work.
+In many clusters it is not straightforward to make the runtime patching mode work and in these cases one must use other patching modes.
-Fortunately it seems to work properly on tiger and traverse (della?)
+Fortunately it seems to work properly on tiger and traverse (della?).

 ## Running Gromacs and PLUMED